HSAFoundation/HSA-Drivers-Linux-AMD/README.md

-### AMD Heterogenous System Architecture HSA - Linux kfd v0.8 release for Kaveri
+### AMD Heterogenous System Architecture HSA - Linux kfd v0.9 release for Kaveri

 ### Installation and Configuration guide

+#### What's New in kfd v0.9

+* Driver now supports over-subscription of queues and processes.
+This means that each HSA application can open up to 1024 queues, and there can be up to 512 HSA applications simultaneously, compared to a total of 23 queues and 8 HSA processes in previous versions.
+* Better support for H/W debug
+* New Kaveri microcode which supports AQL queues
+* Various bug fixes
+* Supports Ubuntu 14.04 and Fedora 21 (with older kernel)

 #### What's New in kfd v0.8